Template Setup Guide

 Step 1: Project Configuration

-Update settings.gradle
+Update settings.gradle:

 rootProject.name = "your-project-name"

-Update build.gradle
+Update build.gradle group:

 group = "com.yourcompany.yourproject"